Truhlsen Events Center within the Michael F. Sorrell Center for Health Science Education

-On April 5, 2018, the University of Nebraska Central Administration and the University of Nebraska Medical Center held an Africa Summit on the UNMC campus.
-The meeting was intended to provide a forum for information-sharing and collaboration among faculty, staff and graduate students interested in any country or region of Africa.
-Interest could include research, teaching--or other forms of engagement with individuals, educational institutions, governments, or the private sector.
+The University of Nebraska and the University of Nebraska Medical Center will convene Africa Summit 2019 on Thursday March 28, 2019 in the Truhlsen Events Center, first floor of the Michael Sorrell Center, on the UNMC campus.
+This Summit is intended to provide a forum for information-sharing and collaboration among faculty, staff and graduate students across the four University of Nebraska campuses who have interest in any country or region of Africa, including research, teaching or other forms of engagement with individuals, educational institutions, governments, or the private sector.

-The Senior International Officers for each of the four NU campuses (Dr. Tim Burkink from UNK, Dr. Sonia Feigenbaum from UNL, Dr. Jane Meza and Bruce Grogan from UNMC and UNO) and Dr. Steven Duke in NU Central were involved in planning and implementing this event.
+The Senior International Officers for the four NU campuses—Dr. Tim Burkink at UNK, Mr. Josh Davis at UNL, Dr. Jane Meza and Mr. Bruce Grogan at UNMC and UNO and Dr. Steven Duke in NU Central Administration are involved in planning and implementing this Summit.
+A steering committee representing all four NU campuses is also assisting in the planning.

 Enable faculty, staff and graduate students across the University of Nebraska who have expertise or interest in Africa to meet each other and become acquainted with each other’s expertise and/or research.